On primordial universe in anti-de Sitter landscape: Conclusions

 \section{Conclusions}

-We performed the full relativistic simulation for non-perturbative evolution of spacetime in an AdS landscape.
-It is found that large inhomogeneity of a scalar field inclines to develope into sphere-like bubbles, and more unexpectedly, into tube-like structures.
-A region in a single AdS vacuum is destined to collapse, however, we observe that the spacetime evolution is completely different in the AdS landscape, the bubble or tube walls might inflate forever as a quasi-dS space, while the different regions separated by the walls are in different AdS vacua and will collapse towards singularity.
+We performed full relativistic simulations for non-perturbative evolution of spacetime in a simple AdS landscape, and found that large inhomogeneity of a scalar field inclines to develope into sphere-like bubbles, and more unexpectedly, into tube-like structures.
+It is observed that the spacetime evolution is completely different in the AdS landscape, the bubble or tube walls might inflate forever as a quasi-dS space, while the different regions separated by the walls are in different AdS vacua and will collapse towards singularity.

-Although the AdS potential serving our simulation is largely simplified, it suffices to captured the essentials of non-perturbative phenomenology of spacetime in the AdS landscape.
-In a relevant scenario, the inflating region can be surrounded by AdS spacetime, see also \cite{Lin:2021ubu}, thus it is possible to encode the information of inflation in the dual CFT \cite{Freivogel:2005qh}, see also \cite{Levine:2022wos}.
-In addition, we can expected that simulations in a more realistic and generic landscape would enable us to acquire a deeper insight into the origin of our observable Universe.\\
+Though we take a simple potential with two AdS minima as example, actually for a spacetime in a landscape with multiple AdS vacua, its local region always can be described as that with only two neighbouring AdS minima.
+Thus our results might have effectively captured some of the essentials of non-perturbative phenomenology of spacetime in AdS landscape.
+In this sense, further research on the NR simulations in a more realistic landscape for the early universe is interesting and required, which will help to deepen insight into the origin of our observable Universe. \\

 \textbf{Acknowledgment} This work is supported by the NSFC No.12075246 and by the Fundamental Research Funds for the Central Universities.
 We acknowledge the use of GRChombo code for our simulation and the Tianhe-2 supercomputer for providing computing resources.
 We would like to thank Tiago França, Hao-Hao Li and Hao-Yang Liu for useful discussions.